-Harassment and abuse is any uninvited and unwelcome conduct directed at an individual or improper or excessive treatment or discipline.
+Harassment and abuse is any uninvited and unwelcome conduct directed at an individual or improper or excessive treatment or discipline, including gender-based violence.
 This standard requires employers to be responsible for ensuring that all workers are treated with the utmost dignity and respect by management and fellow co-workers in their workplace.

 Harassment and abuse can be very demoralizing to a workforce.
 These types of activities can emotionally and/or physically scar workers.

 Business must ensure that employees are treated with respect and dignity by:

-- Strictly prohibiting all forms of abuse and harassment and communicating this position to both managements and workers. - Developing effective grievance systems that allow for unacceptable behaviors to be reported to management. - Applying consistent, well understood disciplinary systems across the company.
+- Strictly prohibiting all forms of abuse and harassment and communicating this position to both managements and workers. - Developing effective grievance systems that allow for unacceptable behaviors to be reported to management. - Applying consistent, well understood disciplinary systems across the company. - Developing policies to address risks such as gender based violence and harassment.